-Pre-processing of raw text is usually seen as an easy task on which no further research is worth doing.
-However, experiments show that this step is crucial when dealing with real-life corpora, and that available tools are not always satisfying, for example because they lack a spelling error correction component, because they are specialized in some kind of corpora, or because they are not able to handle non-determinism.
+Pre-processing of raw text before parsing is usually seen as an easy task on which no further research is worth doing.
+However, experiments show that this step is crucial when dealing with real-life corpora, and that available tools are not always satisfying, for example because they lack a spelling error correction component, because they are specialized in some kind of corpus, or because they are not able to handle non-determinism.

-We took part last year in the French parsing evaluation campaign named EASy, and had to parse a set of about 35,000 sentences coming from very diverse corpora (journalistic, e-mail, medical, legal, oral, literature, and so on) with a correct to very poor quality.
-Hence, we had to design a very robust pre-processing system to turn this extremely noisy text into individual tokenized sentences,1 with a minimal loss of information, and without losing the link between output words2 and original tokens of the corpus.3 More recently, we performed experiments on deep parsing of large corpora (several milion words), and used SxPipe to pre-process these corpora before parsing.
+We recently took part to the French parsing evaluation campaign EASy, and had to parse a set of about 35,000 sentences coming from very diverse corpus (journalistic, e-mail, medical, legal, oral, literature, and so on) with a correct to very poor quality.
+Hence, we had to design a very robust pre-processing system to turn this extremely noisy text into individual tokenized sentences,1 with a minimal loss of information, and without losing the link between output words2 and original tokens of the corpus.3

 We first give an overview of the architecture of our system.
-Then we briefly focus on the different components, namely named-entity recognition steps, tokenization and spelling error correction,4 and non-deterministic multi-word identification, reaccentuation and un- or re-capitalization.
+Then we briefly focus on the different components, namely named-entity recognition steps, tokenization and spelling error correction, and non-deterministic multi-word identification, re-accentuation and de- or recapitalization.
 We conclude with a brief evaluation of the system.